 Courses in the major and minor may also be used to fulfill prescribed work requirements unless expressly prohibited.
-A course in one prescribed work area may not also be used to fulfill the requirements of another prescribed work area; the only exception to this rule is that a course that fulfills one requirement may also be used to fulfill a flag requirement.
+A course in one prescribed work area may not also be used to fulfill the requirements of another prescribed work area.

 The student must fulfill the University's General Requirements for graduation and the requirements of the College of Liberal Arts.
-University graduation requirements include a grade point average of at least 2.00 in all courses taken at the University (including credit by examination, correspondence, and extension) for which a grade or symbol other than Q, W, X, or CR is recorded; for the BA, Plan I, the student must also earn a grade point average of at least 2.00 in courses taken at the University and counted toward the major requirements.
+University graduation requirements include a grade point average of at least 2.00 in all courses taken at the University (including credit by examination, correspondence, and extension) for which a grade or symbol other than $\it Q, W, \it X, or \it CR$ is recorded; for the BA, Plan I, the student must also earn a grade point average of at least 2.00 in courses taken at the University and counted toward the major requirements.
 The student should also refer to the description of his or her major in the section Majors and Minors below, since some majors include higher minimum scholastic requirements.